Palace of Geguti: History

-The main complex of the Geguti royal palace was constructed during what is considered to be medieval Georgia's "golden age".
+The main complex of the Geguti royal palace was constructed during what is considered to be medieval Georgian Golden Age.
 Although the Georgian court was quite mobile, the establishment of a royal palace of this scale near the kingdom’s second capital and a major cultural center can be understood as the desire to establish a more settled, regal court, and royal bureaucracy which, indeed, reached its climax under the queen regnant Tamar (r.
 1184-1213).

 The Geguti palace frequently features in the Georgian annals as a beloved place of rest of the Georgian royalty.
 In the reign of Tamar, it was the place where her former husband, Prince Yuri Bogolyubsky, was crowned by the rebellious nobles during an abortive coup against the queen in 1191.

 In 2016, a glass panel installation was erected, surrounding the ruins, to show visitors the complete original shape of the monument.